 The Company's operations are subject to a number of factors that can affect its operating results and financial condition.
-Such factors include but are not limited to the following: the results of clinical trials of the Company's products; the Company's ability to obtain United States Food and Drug Administration and foreign regulatory approval to market its products; competition from products manufactured and sold or being developed by other companies; the price of and demand for any Company products that are ultimately sold; the Company's ability to obtain additional financing and the terms of any such financing that may be obtained; the Company's ability to negotiate favorable licensing or other manufacturing and marketing agreements for its products; the availability of ingredients used in the Company's products (and related treatment) from government health administration authorities, private health coverage insurers and other organizations.
+Such factors include but are not limited to the following: the results of clinical trials of the Company's products; the Company's ability to obtain United States Food and Drug Administration and foreign regulatory approval to market its products; competition from products manufactured and sold or being developed by other companies; the price of and demand for any Company products that are ultimately sold; the Company's ability to obtain additional financing and the terms of any such financing that may be obtained; the Company's ability to negotiate favorable licensing or other manufacturing and marketing agreements for its products; the availability of ingredients used in the Company's products; and the availability of reimbursement for the cost of the Company's products (and related treatment) from government health administration authorities, private health coverage insurers and other organizations.

 Development Stage Enterprise - Since inception, the Company has been engaged in research and development activities in connection with the development of synthetic plasma expanders, blood volume substitute solutions and organ preservation products.
-The Company has limited operating revenues and has incurred operating losses of \$14,612,027 from inception to June 30, 1998.
-The successful completion of the Company's product development program and, ultimately, achieving profitable operations is dependent upon future events including maintaining adequate capital to finance its future development activities, obtaining regulatory approvals for the products it develops and achieving a level of sales adequate to support the Company's cost structure.
+The Company has limited operating revenues and has incurred operating losses of \$16,706,505 from inception to December 31, 1998.
+The successful completion of the Company's product development program and, ultimately, achieving profitable operations is dependent upon future events including maintaining adequate capital to finance its future development activities, obtaining regulatory approvals for the products it develops and achieving a level of revenues adequate to support the Company's cost structure.

-2. SIGNIFICANT ACCOUNTING POLICIES
+SIGNIFICANT ACCOUNTING POLICIES